katjasalskov/Reaf_life_data_project/README.md

 **DATA LOAD**
 * Code that loads all data from season 3.
 This file will collect functions from following notebooks:
 > * Angle
+>> * calculate angle between two vectors

 > * DELTA
+>> * Calculate time between the boat round the mark and the first boat rounding a mark
 > * Leaderboard
+>> * Calculating the position that a boat rounds a mark
 > * sequence
+>> * Calculate the perioed of a race to exclude all non-racing data
 > * race_timestamps
+>> * is used to for the function 'sequence'

 **TWD_gate_angles**
 * This notebook is the primary notebook.
 It has the following Table of Contents: